petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder/building-a-sample-api-application.md

 ## Adding Sample Courses and Students

-1. On the command line, run the following to create two courses and two students.
+1. On the command line, run the following script to create two courses and two students.

 	```bash
 	math101=$(curl \